 Dr. Oliver Eslinger was named Head Men's Basketball Coach for the California Institute of Technology in the fall of 2008.
 "Doc" came to Caltech after an exhaustive national search with more than 120 applicants.

 Doc's vision for the Caltech men's program is clear: create a competitive team with the world's most brilliant student-athletes.
 With a commitment to conditioning and defense, a focus on fundamentals, and an exciting offensive system, the Beavers look to establish a record of success on the court just as they have done in the classroom.
-In only a short time, the program has invigorated the community with an intense and motivating atmosphere, an unprecedented annual alumni event, glamorous senior nights, and Caltech's first-ever Midnight Madness.
+In only a short time, the program has invigorated the community with an intense and motivating atmosphere, an unprecedented annual alumni event, glamorous senior nights, Caltech's first-ever Midnight Madness, and the inaugural 110 Rivalry game.
 Faculty and administrators have served as honorary coaches and individual players have reached outstanding milestones.

 In just six seasons at the helm of the Caltech program, Doc's squads have made significant progress.
 In his initial season, with six graduating seniors and no incoming recruits, the Beavers competed valiantly and made strides to be competitive.
 They witnessed another 1,000 point scorer (Travis Haussler), and were the host school for the SCIAC Ducey Award winner (Matt Dellatorre).